MiguelRcol/odin-recipes/README.md

-IN this readme im including the information of the project that im performing
+In this readme im including the information of the project that im performing

-Im expected to be able to create a recipes pages from 0 and apply my knownledge of hmtl while being able to create list and hyperlinks to different pages while also being able to perform git commits and being efficient on the commits that i make with proper documentation and information
+Im expected to be able to create a recipes pages from 0 and apply my knowledge of hmtl while being able to create list and hyperlinks to different pages while also being able to perform git commits and being efficient on the commits that i make with proper documentation and information